 With today’s emphasis on mobile communications, it’s also important to facilitate mobile accessibility between sales representatives, compliance officers, distributors and customers.
 Supply chain and e-commerce apps can be coded to work across multiple platforms, including hardwired and mobile devices, which offers on-the-fly access and real-time monitoring.

 Establish a Compliance Team

 If necessary, consider establishing a designated team of compliance specialists.
 It doesn’t matter if these are third-party consultants or in-house experts.
 Instead, focus on securing reputable compliance specialists that have experience in your exact line of business and industry.
 While this will require you to allocate additional resources to the new team, the costs of avoiding product recalls and improving safety will be worth it.

 However, it’s important to understand that the establishment of such a team is no straightforward task.
 A compliance team must avoid or overcome many challenges, including overly complex business models, conflicting viewpoints, stringent industry regulations and more.

 Keep Your Competitors Close

 There’s an old adage that tells us to keep our friends close, but our enemies closer.
-This same saying can be applied to the world of manufacturing.
 By paying attention to your competition, you’ll be able to identify new safety requirements as soon as they emerge.

 Moreover, you can learn from the mistakes of your competitors and avoid future recalls of your own.

 Buck the Trends